amy324/Golang-Algorithm-for-Shortest-Paths/README.md

 # Dijkstra's Algorithm for Shortest Paths

 This project is part of a series of short CLI-based programs inspired by classic computer science problems.
-I have been reading up on computer science theories and thought there is no better way to test my understanding than with mini golang CLI projects.
+This series is to demonstrate using Goroutines and Go concurrency features to write solutions to these classic problems.
 ## Dijkstra's Algorithm

 This Go program implements Dijkstra's algorithm to find the shortest paths in a weighted graph.
 The program provides a textual representation of the graph's adjacency matrix and outputs the shortest paths from a specified source vertex.